xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The Function App Identity value is set to On.](media/function-app-identity.png "Identity")

-### Task 3: Add Function Apps to Key Vault access policy
+### Task 3: Add Function App to Key Vault access policy

 Perform these steps to create an access policy that enables the "Get" secret permission: